openmindculture/wp-contact-form-inbox-report-mailer-plugin/contact-form-inbox-report-mailer/trunk/readme.txt

 == Description ==

 Contact Form Inbox Report Mailer sends email reports of Flamingo contact form inbox entries, including possible spam.
 The Flamingo plugin is required!
 Contact Form 7 and Aksimet are assumed.
-An email will be sent to the default admin email adress every day, containing an inbox overview of the last 48 hours in HTML format.
-Configuration options will be added in upcoming releases.
+By default, an email will be sent to the default admin email adress every day, containing an inbox overview of the last 48 hours in HTML format.
+More configuration options will be added in upcoming releases.
+Do not rely on interval times on pages with low traffic, as WordPress task schedule relies on regular page visits!
+After changing schedule settings, (re)activate the plugin to (re)schedule if necessary.
 This plugin is free software, provided as-is with absolutely no warranty!
 Feel free to contribute on GitHub to report problems and add missing features!

 === Settings ====